rwynn/monstache-site/content/options/index.md

 As these indexes will accrue over time your can use a tool like [curator](https://github.com/elastic/curator) to prune them with a Delete Indices action and an age filter.

+## stats-index-format

+### string (default monstache.stats.2006-01-02)

+The time.Time supported index name format for stats indices.
+By default, stats indexes are partitioned by day.
+To use less indices for stats you can shorten this format string (e.g monstache.stats.2006-01) or remove the time component completely to use a single index.

 ## gzip

 ### boolean (default false)